henrychan990805/CA-employment-rate-mini-project/README.md

 The CSV files used to create the database are included in the repository.
 You can find them in the following locations:

-- data/CA_data.csv: Contains the California employment data.
+- data/CA_data.csv: Contains the California employment and unemployment data.
-- data/CA_Counties.csv: Contains the California counties employment data.
+- data/CA_Counties.csv: Contains the California counties unemployment rate data.

 ## Troubleshooting